SwanX1/Claimr/README.md

 - Adds members to group, will not overwrite rank, throws error if group doesn't exist or if your rank is too low (needs to be >1)

+/group remove &lt;group&gt; &lt;...players&gt;
+- Removes members from group, will not remove managers, unless you're the owner, throws error if group doesn't exist or if your rank is too low (needs to be >1)

+/group promote &lt;group&gt; &lt;...players&gt;
+- Promotes members in group,
+  throws error if group doesn't exist or if your rank is too low (needs to be >2)

+/group demote &lt;group&gt; &lt;...players&gt;
+- Demotes members in group,
+  throws error if group doesn't exist or if your rank is too low (needs to be >2)
 </pre>